minhnguyen3001/GPU-Overclocking/README.md

 ### Step 4: Test for Stability
 4. Use **3DMark** to benchmark your GPU and test for stability.
    ![3DMark Benchmark]( <!-- Replace with an image of a benchmark result -->

+### Step 5: Benchmarking your GPU with your new overclock settings
+5. You can benchmark your GPU by going into the benchmarking mode in any video game setting, or you can install the benchmarking software that I mentioned in the material that is needed for this tutorial section above.

-### Step 5: Adjust Memory Clock Speed
+### Step 6: Adjust Memory Clock Speed
-5. If stable, increase the memory clock speed in the same manner as the core clock.
+6. If stable, increase the memory clock speed in the same manner as the core clock.
    ![Memory Clock Adjustment](<!-- Replace with an image showing memory clock adjustment -->

-### Step 6: Monitor Temperatures
+### Step 7: Monitor Temperatures
-6. Continuously monitor your GPU's temperature.
+7. Continuously monitor your GPU's temperature.
 Ensure it does not exceed 85°C under load.
    ![Temperature Monitoring]<!-- Replace with an image of temperature monitoring -->

-### Step 7: Fine-Tuning
+### Step 8: Fine-Tuning
-7. Make additional adjustments to clock speeds as needed, testing stability after each change.
+8. Make additional adjustments to clock speeds as needed, testing stability after each change.
    ![Fine-Tuning Steps]<!-- Replace with an image showing the fine-tuning process -->

-### Step 8: Save Your Profile
+### Step 9: Save Your Profile
-8. Once satisfied with your overclock settings, save the profile in MSI Afterburner for future use.
+9. Once satisfied with your overclock settings, save the profile in MSI Afterburner for future use.
+If you are not satisfied with the setting, you can adjust the core clock and memory clock speed again until you satisfied with the overclock setting.
    ![Profile Saving] <!-- Replace with an image of saving settings -->

-### Step 9: Benchmarking your GPU with your new overclock settings
-9. You can benchmark your GPU by going into the benchmarking mode in any video game setting, or you can install the benchmarking software that I mentioned in the material that is needed for this tutorial section above.

 ## Conclusion
 Congratulations!
 You have successfully overclocked your GPU.
 You should now notice improved performance in gaming and graphics applications.
 Your GPU should be able to stay below 85°C when running application that demanding high graphic rendering.
 To ensure your GPU functions correctly, regularly check the temperature of your GPU and make sure it does not exceed 85°C.